Chipotle Mexican Grill: Operation and distribution

+In July 2023, the company announced it was testing a robot developed to cut the time to prepare avocados for guacamole in half amid an ongoing labor shortage.
+It was one of multiple chains incorporating automation into its operations at the time.

 International

 According to an article in The Motley Fool, Chipotle had 17 locations outside of the United States by October 2014 with the majority in Canada, and the UK was in the process of opening more locations.
 The rate of overseas expansion was slower than expected.
 Many of the press reviewers thought that the food was overpriced for their area.